radoslawbilke/radoslawlagan/README.md

 I've been working as an IT Administrator since 2018 but In 2021 I've decided to pursue a career in Frontend development.
 <br />
-Currently I am learning React.
+I am currently learning React.

 ## Projects 💻